 Register now, space is limited.

 Sue Endsley – Sue is a bereaved parent and leader for The Compassionate Friends – Texas Hill Country Chapter.

 Participants are housed in Manor House.
 Manor House, styled after an early Spanish mansion, was the original ranch owner’s home, featuring a large living room with fireplace.
 It’s ideal for large groups and offers wonderful places for conversations and fellowship.
-Costs include 2 nights lodging, 5 meals, and tuition (for supplies and instructors).
+Costs include two nights of lodging, five meals and retreat tuition (for supplies and instructors).

 A deposit must accompany your registration.
 The balance of all fees will be due 10 days prior to the start of the event or upon registration if within 10 days.
 Full refund less $75 administrative fee per person will be made if cancellation is received more than 10 days prior to the conference.
 There are generally no refunds for cancellations received on or after 60 days prior to the start of the event nor any applying of the deposit toward other charges or future deposits.

 Please plan to arrive between 4 p.m. and 6 p.m. the day your conference begins.
 Programs begin with Dinner at 6 p.m.

 Linens are provided.
 Bring shoes suitable for Mo-Ranch’s rocky, uneven terrain, casual clothing, a swimsuit and river shoes to enjoy the river.
 Bring a light jacket/sweater, flashlight, insect repellent, Bible, notebook, tennis racket and camera.